Iowa law banning most abortions after about 6 weeks takes effect as judge weighs whether to block it

 Those decisions prompted Reynolds to ask the court to reinstate her blocked 2018 law, which is nearly identical to the new one.
 The state’s high court deadlocked last month, prompting Reynolds to call lawmakers back to the Iowa Capitol.

 “Patients’ lives are deeply impacted every day that this law is allowed to stand,” said Ruth Richardson, president and CEO of Planned Parenthood North Central States.
-“Iowans will be harmed as they’ve lost the right to control their bodies and futures.
-Iowans must have the freedom to make the best medical decisions for themselves and their families.
-We stand at the ready for our patients as we await the Court’s decision and are prepared to help them get the reproductive health care they need regardless of the outcome.”
+“Iowans will be harmed as they’ve lost the right to control their bodies and futures."

 One Planned Parenthood clinic stayed open until about 9:30 p.m.
 Thursday in an effort to provide abortion care before the new restrictions, their attorney said.